 Later in the month, we enjoyed a trip in the UK’s only hottug at The Runnymede Hotel – a truly unique experience and one of the most fun things that I’ve tried recently.

 The saying goes, do something that scares you every day, and learning how to play polo definitely qualifies on my list ;-).
 So it was with excitement and some trepidation that I headed to the iconic Guards Polo Club near Windsor for a polo lesson, before the Land Rover Duke of Cornwall Trophy.
-I’ll be writing all about it in an upcoming post – thankfully, I had a very patient horse.
+Thankfully, I had a very patient horse.

 WINING AND DINING